cisagov/development-guide/CONTRIBUTING.md

 eval "$(pyenv virtualenv-init -)"
 ```

+If you are using a shell other than `bash` you should follow the instructions
+that the `pyenv-installer` script outputs.

 You will need to reload your shell for these changes to take effect so
 you can begin to use `pyenv`.